gdlc/STAT_COMP/HANDOUTS/LogisticRegression.md

 **Estimation using optim()**

 Finding reasonalbe intial values is important here.
-One possible strategy is assume all regression coefficient equal to zero and then gues the intercept based on the observed proportion of 1s.
+One possible strategy is assume all regression coefficient equal to zero and then guess the intercept based on the observed proportion of 1s.
 Note that log(p/(1-p))=x'b; therefore, if all regression coefficient are equal to zero, we have  log(p/(1-p))=b0, where b0 is the intercept.
 This suggest that we can use as initial value for the intercept b0=log(mean(y)/(1-mean(y)).
 To ease convergence we can also center covariates (all columns of X except the intercept).
 This make them orthogonal to the intercept and usually helps convergence.

 ```r
   pHat=mean(y)